ACV vs. RCV in Homeowners Insurance: Your 2026 Guide

 Older Roofs or Homes

-Insurers often limit older homes to ACV coverage through the HO-8 policy form, which is designed for homes where the cost to rebuild using original materials and craftsmanship exceeds the home's current market value.
-Historic homes, older brick structures and homes with custom architectural details commonly fall into this category.
+Insurers often limit older homes to ACV coverage through the HO-8 policy form.
+This form is designed for homes where the cost to rebuild using original materials and craftsmanship exceeds the home's current market value.
+Historic homes and older brick structures commonly fall into this category, along with homes that have custom architectural details.

 On the roof, many insurers apply ACV-only coverage once the roof passes a threshold age, often 15 to 20 years, even when the rest of the dwelling is covered on an RCV basis.
 The insurer's rationale is that the roof's remaining useful life is too short to justify paying full replacement cost.